LizLian/RelationClassifier/README.md

 train.py - main loop for training the classifier

-    Other than serving as the main loop for training the classifier, it also contains the implementation of novel distance loss function. this is the ranking loss function implemented from paper https://www.aclweb.org/anthology/P15-1061.pdf Like some other ranking approaches that only update two classes/examples at every training round, this ranking approach can efficiently train the network for tasks which have a very large number of classes.
+    Other than serving as the main loop for training the classifier, it also contains the implementation of novel distance loss function.
+The ranking was proposed by Wang, LinLin, et al.
+    Like some other ranking approaches that only update two classes/examples at every training round, this ranking approach can efficiently train the network for tasks which have a very large number of classes.
 The detailed